The World’s Top 10 Epic Hiking Trails

 This might be your best option if you are looking for an adventurous challenge.

 Trek to Petra, Jordan

-The views and scenery along the trail across and down the canyon are beautiful, spectacular, and attractive, and the trail is highly well maintained and easy to follow.
+The views and scenery along the trail across and down the canyon are beautiful, spectacular, and attractive, and the trail is highly well-maintained and easy to follow.

-Take a trek to Jordan and experience one of the Seven Wonders of the World.
+Trek to Jordan and experience one of the Seven Wonders of the World.

 West Coast Trail, Canada